• Dog Shock Collar – The Good and The Bad

 Shock collars such as these may sound tempting and easy to use, but unfortunately, consistent and automatic timing does not necessarily mean correct timing.

-There are some anti-bark collars that use sound aversion to stop dog barking, for example, the Ultrasonic Anti-bark Collar.
+There are some anti-bark collars that use sound aversion to stop dog barking, for example the Ultrasonic Anti-bark Collar.
 However, customer reviews have been poor because the sound stimulus is often insufficient to prevent the barking behavior.

-With an electronic collar, the source of the aversive stimulus is less clear.
+3. The source of the aversive stimulus is less clear.

-For example, when we apply a leash correction, it is apparent that the pain originates from the leash, and sometimes (if not redirected) from us.
+For example, when we apply a leash correction, it is apparent that the pain originates from the leash, and sometimes (if not redirected), from us.
 Therefore, the dog may decide to fight with the leash, or worse, with us.

-Shock collars can increase aggression in dogs.
+1. May increase aggression in dogs.

 Some dogs may get habituated to the shocks, and learn that if they can tolerate the pain close to the fence-line, they can escape.
 Once they escape, they are rewarded with no more shocks.
 In this way, the dog learns that escaping is a good thing, whereas staying in the backyard is not.

-Shock collars can increase stress in dogs and reduce their quality of life.
+2. May increase stress in dogs and reduce their quality of life.

 … were able to clearly associate the electric stimulus with their action, i.e. touching the prey, and consequently were able to predict and control the stressor, did not show considerable or persistent stress indicators.